mootools/mootools-core/Docs/Types/Object.md

 Type: Hash {#Deprecated-Functions:Hash}
 --------------------------------------

 Hash has been deprecated.
-Each Hash methods has a similar Object method.
+Each Hash method has a similar Object method or a Vanilla JS equivalent.

 Hash Method: has {#Deprecated-Functions:Hash:has}
 -------------------------------------------------